How to Make Soy Candles with Essential Oils

-When making candles with these jars, they can get hot to the touch after the candle has been burning a while, so just keep that mind.
-They are the prettiest little jars though!
+When making candles in these little jars, the jars can get hot to the touch after the candle has been burning a while, so just keep that mind.
+Keep your fingers safe and be sure to keep these out of the littles reach.

 Let’s get started with this simple tutorial by gathering up our materials.